-- UNC strongly recommends that vehicles be rented through the UNC Motor Pool (962-6676), which is much less expensive than commercial vendors.
+- UNC strongly recommends that vehicles be rented through Enterprise Rental Car.
 This may entail renting two vans to accommodate an entire class, but this would still be much less expensive than renting through a commercial vendor.
 The most problematic issue can be finding appropriate drivers.
 In certain instances UNC Travel Services (962-0210) allows instructors to rent a vehicle from an outside vendor.
 For example, permissions have been granted when an appropriate state vehicle was not available, when the driver would not be a state employee or due to the logistics of pick up and drop off, but this permission must be received in advance.
 The state is “self-insured”, so instructors should not purchase additional insurance if the driver is a state employee.
 Additional insurance can be reimbursed if the driver is not a state employee.

 Click here to complete the Course Enhancement Application.